 The ASUS MyLogo2TM utility lets you customize the boot logo.
 The boot logo is the image that appears on screen during the Power-On Self-Tests (POST).
-The ASUS MyLogo2TM is automatically installed when you install the ASUS Update utility from the Support CD.
-See section 5.2.3 Utilities menu for details.
+The ASUS MyLogo2TM is automatically installed when you install the ASUS Update utility from the Support DVD.
+See section "5.2.3 Utilities menu" for details.

-- Before using the ASUS MyLogo2[TM], use the AFUDOS utility to make a copy of your original BIOS file, or obtain the latest BIOS version from the ASUS website.
-See section 4.1.4 AFUDOS utility. - Make sure that the BIOS item Full Screen Logo is set to [Enabled] if you wish to use ASUS MyLogo2.
-See section 4.6.2 Boot Settings Configuration. - You can create your own boot logo image in GIF, or BMP file formats. - The file size should be smaller than 150 K.
+- Before using the ASUS MyLogo2TM, use the AFUDOS utility to make a copy of your original BIOS file, or obtain the latest BIOS version from the ASUS website.
+See section "4.1.4 AFUDOS utility". - Ensure that the BIOS item Full Screen Logo is set to [Enabled] if you want to use ASUS MyLogo2.
+See section 4.7.2 Boot Settings Configuration. - · You can create your own boot logo image in GIF, or BMP file formats. - The file size should be smaller than 150 K.